 Feeling Sibling + Thinking Sibling: Feeling sibling believes that the thinking sibling is uncaring, cold, argumentative, or overly-detached.
 Thinking sibling believes that the feeling sibling is overly sensitive, illogical, too attached to their values.
 Arguments erupt when feeling sibling argues from a place of values or ethics and thinking sibling argues from a place of logic or causality.

 Extroverted Sibling + Introverted Sibling: Extroverted sibling thinks the introverted sibling doesn’t like him/her because he always wants time alone.
-Pushes introverted sibling into social settings which results in introvert feeling angry and lashing out.
+Extroverted sibling pushes introverted sibling into social settings which results in the introvert becoming angry and lashing out.
 Extroverted sibling pesters introverted sibling or gives up on the relationship.
 Introverted sibling’s needs are possibly not respected in the home.
 Extroverted sibling’s needs are possibly not respected in the home.
 Introvert becomes drained by lack of alone time or extrovert becomes drained by lack of outside stimulation.
 They both see the other as uncooperative.

 Sensing Sibling + Intuitive Sibling: Sensing sibling believes intuitive sibling is too fanciful or detached from reality.
 Sensing siblings wants intuitive sibling to be more specific and literal.
 Intuitive sibling believes sensing sibling is too unimaginative or literal.
 Intuitive sibling wants sensing sibling to be more big-picture oriented and conceptual.
 Both de-value the other’s intelligence and struggle to connect via communication.

 Judging Sibling + Perceiving Sibling: Judging sibling believes that the perceiving sibling is lazy, a procrastinator, unpredictable, and inconsistent.
 Perceiving sibling sees judging sibling as too controlling, rigid, rule-abiding, or too easily flustered by change.
-Both feel misunderstood and judge/feel judged by the other.
+Both feel misunderstood and judge or feel judged by the other.

 Ways to Heal Sibling Rivalry and Other Family Conflict Issues: